Presbyopia topics we cover in this article:

 - Presbyopia Treatment Options

-Maybe you’ve lived your whole life with perfect vision, and maybe you have not.
+Maybe you’ve lived your whole life with perfect vision, and perhaps you have not.
 As you’ve aged, though, have your eyes had any difficulty focusing on near objects?
 Is reading a text message a chore compared to how it was a few years ago?
 Has small print become harder to read than usual?
 If you are 40 or older, you’ve probably noticed the symptoms of presbyopia affecting you.

 The symptoms might strike you as being similar to farsightedness, and it’s true.
 Both of these disorders will make seeing near objects difficult, possibly leading to eyestrain and headaches.
 Unfortunately, unlike farsightedness, presbyopia is a normal part of aging.
 It is inescapable.
-Even people who suffer from myopia (nearsightedness) will develop presbyopia as time goes on, and not even their corrective lenses will be of any help.
-By 2020, it’s expected over 120 million Americans will be affected by this eye condition.
+Even people who have myopia (nearsightedness) will develop presbyopia as time goes on, and not even their corrective lenses will be of any help.
+By 2020, it’s expected that over 120 million Americans will be affected by this eye condition.

 This change is a natural part of how our eyes change over the years, but it can be a troubling reminder that we are getting older.
 Today, we’ll discuss the causes of presbyopia, the common symptoms, as well as some possible treatment options.